DNA samples: When you have to give a sample

-- if you’re not charged with the offence, the records must be destroyed two months after the sample was taken
+- you’re not charged with the offence, the records must be destroyed two months after the sample was taken

-- if you’re charged but the police withdraw the charge or you’re found not guilty, the records must be destroyed as soon as practicable
+- you’re charged but the police withdraw the charge or you’re found not guilty, the records must be destroyed as soon as practicable

 Samples collected for the databank by consent or under a compulsion notice